 This not only reduces the immersion and joy of use, it also quickly causes motion sickness and will make longer VR sessions unbearable.

-The hardware trend also drives the development of software and software platforms.
+Still, the hardware trend also drives the development of software and software platforms.
 This means that 3 DoF could be a dead end and you might regret it to now spend money on a 3 DoF device to later see that more exciting content is not available to you.

 When discussing 3 DoF HMDs, we should also mention smartphone based HMDs.
 Those are accessories into which you can insert your smartphone, which acts as the display device.
 Early versions of this approach were Google Cardboard, which led to Google Daydream, and Zeiss VR One.
 In 2019, Google discontinued Daydream .
 Other companies still give this approach a shot, including Samsung with Gear VR for their smartphones and Nintendo with Labo VR.